talhasen123/talhasen123/README.md

   - [Walking Ball](https://github.com/talhasen123/WalkingBall)

 ## Closing Act
-If you are reading this, you are welcome :).
-I love what I do, and I am sure I will love it as long as I am here
+If you are reading this, thank you.
+I love what I do, and I am sure I will love it as long as I am here.